Quansight/Quansight-website/README.md

 - Code changes (this GitHub repo)

 Note that Labs blog posts are a bit of an exception.
-Categorically they are content changes, but the content lives in the Git repo, so technically they are code changes, so they follow the process for code changes.
+Categorically they are content changes, but the content lives in the Git repo -- so technically they are code changes, and they follow the process for code changes.
+Note that once issue #396 is implemented, the LLC blog posts will be converted to use the same machinery as the Labs posts, and after that time the LLC blog posts will *also* follow the process for code changes.

 This section will cover the process for each type of change.